 Advocacy Coordinating Team (ACT)

-Since 1996, the Ally Group has consisted of students and faculty who share a commitment to understanding the connections between racism, sexism, socioeconomic status, heterosexism and other forms of prejudice, discrimination and injustice.
-Ally provides a safe, supportive environment for difficult, diversity-related discussions.
-The 2019-2020 Ally graduate student mentor is Hannah Flanery and Jean Caraway, Ph.D. serves as the faculty mentor.
+Since 1996, the Ally Group has consisted of students who share a commitment to understanding the connections between racism, sexism, socioeconomic status, heterosexism and other forms of prejudice and discrimination.
+Ally provides a safe, supportive environment for difficult conversations.

 This is a student chapter of the Human Factors and Ergonomics Society.
 Its mission is to further human factors and ergonomic education, both academic and applied, to create a rich environment promoting original ideas that generate quality research and increase communication and interaction between chapter members and professionals in the field.